ash-bell/Consensus_Gene_Caller/README.md

 ```

 ### NCBI annotations
-Too see what the NCBI database catagories as a coding region, I downnloaded the accompaning (GFF file)[https://www.ncbi.nlm.nih.gov/assembly/GCF_000840245.1/]
+To compare what the NCBI database catagories as a coding region, I downnloaded the accompaning (GFF file)[https://www.ncbi.nlm.nih.gov/assembly/GCF_000840245.1/] and parsed it for input into gggenes.

 `awk '$3=="gene" {print $2, $4, $5, $7}' GCF_000840245.1_ViralProj14204_genomic.gff | awk -v OFS='\t' '{ print $1, NR, $2,$3,$4}' > refseq_lambda.tsv`